Sheringham railway station (North Norfolk Railway): Reconnection to the National Rail network

 Between 2007 and 2010, work was undertaken to reinstate the original level crossing across the road to allow trains from Norwich to run onto the North Norfolk Railway heritage line tracks.
-BBC Look East reported on 17 December 2007 that Network Rail supported the level crossing plans to allow occasional use for trains to cross between tracks.
-It was announced by the North Norfolk Railway on 16 December 2008, that work was going to start on the new level crossing in January 2009.
-These plans were later delayed until 2010 due to various problems, including: lack of funding, electricity cables needing to be moved, the county's highways department concerns with the implications of road closure to create the crossing.
+On 17 December 2007, BBC Look East reported that Network Rail supported the level crossing plans to allow occasional use for trains to cross between tracks.
+On 16 December 2008, it was announced by the North Norfolk Railway that work was going to start on the new level crossing in January 2009.
+These plans were later delayed until 2010, due to various problems including lack of funding, electricity cables needing to be moved and the county's highways department concerns with the implications of road closure to create the crossing.